d3lak/ZyHelperFix/README.md

 It keeps up your Fist of Heavens stacks and casts Heavens Fury when macro key is held down.\
 It always casts judgment/shield glare before the holy COE.
 For speeds, cast manually when engaging pack.\
-To use animation cancelling, just bind force move to Mouse3 (Mousewheel button).

 # other stuff